-In 2009, the School District of Oconee County operated 21 schools that served over 10,377 students.
+In 2015, the School District of Oconee County operated 21 schools that served approximately 10,525 students.
 Among these facilities were 11 elementary schools, 3 middle schools, and 4 high schools, as well as an alternative school, an adult education facility, and a career center.
-Supporting the schools were 991 certified employees, and 579 classified employees, which included classroom aides, maintenance and grounds personnel, and clerical and transportation workers.
+Supporting the schools were 997 teachers, and over 600 classified employees, which included classroom aides, maintenance and grounds personnel, and clerical and transportation workers.
 The student teacher ratios at the various school levels were as follows:

-Elementary- 14:1 Middle- 16:1 High- 16:1
+Elementary School- 14:1 Middle School- 14:1 High School- 15:1